-A case of bad timing: Eligible for the vaccine, or close to it, they got the coronavirus instead
+‘I almost made it’: Close to a vaccine, these Americans got covid-19 instead

 “I’m still alive and I’m not on a [ventilator],” he said of the delay.
 “I’m not complaining.”

 Dennis, who is diabetic, struggled to breathe during the early phases of her illness and felt as if her nerves were exposed.
-At one point, her pulse oximeter showed her oxygen level had dropped to 87, well below normal.
+At one point, her pulse oximeter showed that her oxygen level had dropped to 87, well below normal.

 “I feel like I was in a bar fight, taking punches to the body,” she said.
 “I keep looking for bruises on my skin because I’m in such pain.”